* ESC - закрити вікно пошуку

 dream

-– What has changed over these nine years of a dream: in ourselves, our state, army, your perception of the war?
+What has changed over these nine years of the war: in ourselves, our state, the army, and your perception of the war?

-– The Earth went around the Sun nine times over these nine years, birds flew to warm regions and came back nine times, leaves fell down and trees formed buds nine times.
+In these nine years, the Earth orbited the Sun nine times, birds have migrated to warmer regions and returned nine times, leaves fell down and trees formed buds nine times.
 Many things changed over these nine years.

 As to social processes, after 2014 an engine of a train named “Ukraine” was started.
 There started to emerge discussions of the importance of the language, culture and so on.
-In cinemas you could watch movies not only with Dwayne “Rock” Johnson, but also with many Ukrainian actors.
-I was really delighted to find out about such initiatives as БУР (BUR, “Building Ukraine Together”, youth non-governmental organization), УАЛ (UAL, “Ukrainian Leadership Academy”, platform for youth).
-Brand new communities of people, who were united with something good, something, they are ready to be responsible for have been formed.
+In cinemas, you could watch movies not only with Dwayne “Rock” Johnson, but also with many Ukrainian actors.
+Discovering such initiatives as БУР (BUR, “Building Ukraine Together”, youth non-governmental organization), УАЛ (UAL, “Ukrainian Leadership Academy”, platform for youth) was truly heartening.
+New communities of people formed, united by the desire to do something good and take responsibility.

 photo courtesy of Maksym Kryvtsov

-And it catches my breath when I see how everything Ukrainian, that was drowned before, is emerging at the surface today.
-Ivasyuk (Volodymyr Ivasyuk, Ukrainian singer), “Smerichka” (ensemble), folk clothes, forgotten movies… At the same time I fear the opposite process — a rollback, which happened after the 1990s.
+And it is breathtaking to witness how everything Ukrainian, which was previously suppressed, is emerging at the surface today.
+Ivasyuk (Volodymyr Ivasyuk, Ukrainian singer), “Smerichka” (ensemble), folk clothes, forgotten movies… At the same time I fear the a regression— similar to what happened after the 1990s.

 – You mentioned Ukrainian youth.
-How would you describe them?
-What is the next generation of Ukrainians?
+How would you characterize them?
+What defines the next generation of Ukrainians?

-– They are great, strong, open, talented, and inspired.
+They are remarkable — strong, open, talented, and inspired.
 There will be, of course, some inner contradictions and dialogues.
-Some things will be correcting, changing, defining.
-But these blood cells of the country will be moving and will be bringing oxygen to its tender heart every day.
+Processes of adjusting, changing, and defining will occur.
+But these vital cells of the country will be flowing, bringing oxygen to its tender heart every day.
 We only need to win.

 Read also: Petro Yatsenko: The heart of Mariupol is definitely alive

-— I think the war is a micellar water that washes cosmetics off: from a face, streets, plans and behavior.
-It is a hoe that cuts sagebrush and leaves a bitter aftertaste of irreversibility.
-You become yourself at war, no need to play a role.
-Right now you are just a person, one of billions who ever lived on the Earth.
-Common is only one thing — we all breathe.
+I think the war is a kind of micellar water that washes cosmetics off: from a face, streets, plans and behaviors.
+It’s like a hoe cutting through sagebrush, leaving a bitter aftertaste of irreversibility.
+In war, you become your true self, no need to play a role.
+You are simply a human, one of billions who ever lived on the Earth, sharing the commonality of breath.

 There’s no time for love at war.
-It lies next to a waste pile and disappears like a grandfather in a fog, somewhere behind this summer’s uncut sunflower field of a heart.
+It lies next abandoned next to a trash pile and disappears like a grandfather in a fog, lost somewhere behind behind this summer’s unharvested sunflower fields of a heart.

-– What astounds you at war?
-What do you find the most difficult?
+– What aspects of war astound you the most?
+What do you find particularly challenging?

-– War is awful, absurd and very illogical.
-But it is one of the forces that starts over and over again.
+War is awful, absurd and very illogical.
+Yet, it is one of the forces that starts over and over again.

-You sit in a place you cannot leave because the enemy is so close and your fortification is not quite strong and suddenly your fellow says: “Look, a hoopoe is eating a cabbageworm.”
+Imagine sitting in a vulnerable spot, unable to move because the enemy is so close and your fortification are not quite strong enough, when suddenly your fellow solider says: “Look, a hoopoe is eating a cabbageworm.”
 That’s a bird and a beetle (laughing).
-People who met us with applause in Balaklia astounded me.
+People who met us with applause in Balaklia (Editor’s note: Ukrainians town liberated during the Kharkiv counter offensive in 2022) astounded me.
 It was one of the best days of my life.

 photo courtesy of Maksym Kryvtsov